jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Adam/Lee reports: info@ to Adam, core@ to board and contrib@ to all the regular attendees.

 Notes:
+* Lee needs a list of e-mail addresses for the core@ and contrib@ addresses

-Reporter and Backup:
+Reporter and Backup: Lee

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA Shared Calendar